Myrmex/overview/cadmus/dev/deploy/hosting.md

       - 80:80
 ```

-Another option is just using a bound volume with a modified copy of `env.js`, e.g.:
+Another option is just using a _bind mount_ with a modified copy of `env.js`, e.g.:

 ```yml
 services: